The talent attraction perception survey is one of the most important tools in your talent acquisition toolbox.

 - Data Aggregation – Collection and analysis of information from all prior efforts.
 Including all survey, interviews, focus group materials and collected information.

 - Presentation – Include summary of interviews and basic conclusions and recommendations.

 - Best Practices (Roadmap) – an internal-facing comprehensive implementation plan designed for leadership inside your company.
 You’ll want to provide a clear set of directions and best practice approach to implementation across each of the survey areas.
 And you should position your roadmap around “here’s what we need to do” and “here are the steps to get there”.

 - Guiding Principles (Playbook) – a external-facing playbook designed for branch HR teams, recruiters and hiring managers.
 Your playbook outlines the best practice approach to work for each of the survey areas.
 You’ll want to position your playbook around “here’s how we need to do this from now on”.

 There are many ways you can segment your survey groups.
 You can set up your survey with the following groups in mind:

 - Middle management

 - Professional worker

-Or, you could set it up with the following five (5) dimensions in mind:
+Or, you can set it up with the following five (5) dimensions in mind: